ARIS’ First Engine Firing – Project RHEA

 DEVELOPMENT OF G1

 As a first step, a 500N hybrid rocket engine is developed laying the foundation for future engine developments at ARIS.
-This engine will be designed, manufactured and tested until the end of 2019.
+This engine was designed, manufactured and tested until the end of 2019.

 DEVELOPMENT OF G2

 The second generation will be developed by the ETH Focus Project IRIDE, aiming for a thurst of 5000N.
 Different nozzle types and grain structures will be tested to increase the performance.

 To test the engine, project RHEA will set up a test facility with a fluid supply system for the oxidizer as well as a data acquisition and control system to control the valves.